moxystudio/webpack-isomorphic-compiler/README.md

 This module packs an aggregated compiler which syncs up the client & server compilation and:

-- Has clear and saner API
+- Has a clearer and saner API
-- Warns about things that might be wrong with your webpack configs
+- Warns about mistakes within your webpack configs
 - Has [beautiful](http://i.imgur.com/rgy7QcT.gif) [reporting](#reporter)